-The Bank has incurred net losses since inception which has caused there to be no provision for income taxes, deferred taxes and income taxes payable for the year ended December 31, 2014 and for the period May 31, 2013 (date of inception) to December 31, 2013.
+The Bank has incurred net losses since inception which has caused there to be no provision for income taxes, deferred taxes and income taxes payable for the years ended December 31, 2015 and 2014.

-The components of the net deferred asset as of December 31, 2014 and 2013 are as follows (in thousands):
+The components of the net deferred asset as of December 31, 2015 and 2014 are as follows (in thousands):

-2014 2013
+2015 2014

 Deferred tax assets:

-Organizational costs \$ 224 \$ 345
+Organizational costs \$ 208 \$ 224

-Net operating loss carryforwards 646 53
+Net operating loss carryforwards 781 646

-Allowance for loan loss 99 -
+Allowance for loan losses 268 99

-Loan origination fees 8 -
+Loan origination fees - 8

-Accrual to cash 6 32
+Accrual to cash - 6

-Other 2 -
+Other 3 2

-005 420
+4.260 005

-Valuation allowance 985 430
+Walter Manager and a second 1,260 985

-Valuation allowance (790) (329)
+Valuation allowance (925) (790)

-Total Deferred Tax Assets, Net of Valuation Allowance 195 101
+Total Deferred Tax Assets, Net of Valuation Allowance 335 195

 Deferred tax liabilities:

-Allowance for loan losses - 64
+Depreciation 34 28

-Depreciation 28 20
+Loan origination costs 263 156

-Loan origination costs 156 10
+Prepaid expenses 18 11

-Prepaid expenses 11 7
+Accrual to cash 20 -

 Net Deferred Taxes \$ - \$ -

-In assessing the realizability of deferred tax assets at December 31, 2014, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+In assessing the realizability of deferred tax assets at December 31, 2015, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and prudent, feasible and permissible as well as available tax planning strategies in making this assessment.
 Based on its review of all available evidence, Management determined it was more likely than not that the deferred tax assets will not be realized and accordingly has placed a full valuation allowance on the deferred tax asset.
-The deferred tax asset valuation may, in accordance with the requirements of generally accepted accounting principles, be reversed in future periods, depending upon Bank's financial position and results of operations in the future, among other factors, and, in such event, may be available to increase future earnings.
+The deferred tax asset valuation may, accordance with the requirements of generally accepted accounting principles, be reversed in future periods, depending upon Bank's financial position and results of operations in the future, among other factors, and, in such event, may be available to increase future earnings.

-The Bank has net operating loss carryforwards available for federal income tax purposes of approximately \$1,899,000 which expire in 2033 and 2034.
+The Bank has net operating loss carryforwards available for federal income tax purposes of approximately \$2,296,000 which expire from 2033 through 2035.